If you’re struggling to make ends meet due to the amount of debt you currently have, it might feel like an impossible situation to overcome.

 - Once you have the smallest debt paid off, move on to the next in your list, applying whatever extra money you can to the payment.

-The debt avalanche method is similar to the debt snowball method in that it requires you to review your current balances and to prioritize them, but it’s handled much differently.
+The debt avalanche method is similar to the debt snowball method in that it requires you to review your current balances and to prioritize them, but this way to tackle debt is handled much differently.

 - As with the debt snowball method, you make a list of all of your debts.